 - The plugin API has been updated to include support for private browsing mode; you may now use

 NPN_GetValue()to query the state of private browsing mode using the variable

 - Location aware browsing

 - If you choose, you may allow Firefox 3.5 to share information about your current location with web sites.
-Firefox 3.5 can use information about the network you're connected to to share your location.
+Firefox 3.5 can use information about the network you're connected to in order to share your location.
 Of course, it asks for your permission before doing so, to ensure your privacy.

 - Open audio and video support